unixpickle/vq-draw/README.md

 **VQ-DRAW** is a discrete [auto-encoder](https://en.wikipedia.org/wiki/Autoencoder) which encodes inputs in a sequential way similar to the [DRAW](https://arxiv.org/abs/1502.04623) architecture.
 Unlike [VQ-VAE](https://arxiv.org/abs/1711.00937), VQ-DRAW can generate good samples without learning an autoregressive prior on top of the dicrete latents.

+This repository is still being used for active experimentation and research.
+See the [official-release](https://github.com/unixpickle/vq-draw/tree/official-release) branch for the version of the source code that came with the initial paper and blog post.

 In addition to the code for training, I've provided notebooks to play around with some small pre-trained models.
 These are intended to be runnable on a desktop PC, even without any GPU.
 Here is a list:

  * [mnist_demo.ipynb](mnist_demo.ipynb) - generate samples and intermediate refinements from an MNIST model